Weishaupt/azure-content/articles/load-balancer/load-balancer-get-started-ilb-classic-ps.md

 	Add-AzureInternalLoadBalancer -ServiceName $svc -InternalLoadBalancerName $ilb –SubnetName $subnet –StaticVNetIPAddress $IP

-Note that this use of the [Add-AzureEndpoint](https://msdn.microsoft.com/library/dn495300.aspx) Windows PowerShell cmdlet uses the DefaultProbe parameter set.
-For more information on additional parameter sets, see [Add-AzureEndpoint](https://msdn.microsoft.com/library/dn495300.aspx).

 ### Step 2: Add endpoints to the Internal Load Balancing instance

 Here is an example: